 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2020 and 2019.
+There have been no changes in the methodologies used at June 30, 2021 and 2020.

-- Mutual funds: Valued at the daily closing price as reported by the fund.
+- Common stocks: Valued at the daily closing price as reported on an active market on which the common stocks are traded. - Mutual funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Foundation are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily NAV and to transact at that price.
 The mutual funds held by the Foundation are deemed to be actively traded. - Exchange-traded funds: Valued at the daily closing price as reported by the fund on an active market on which the exchange-traded funds are traded.
 Exchange-traded funds are generally valued at their NAV, although shares may trade at a premium or discount to the NAV depending on the liquidity of the underlying securities, market volatility, and other factors. - Beneficial interest in outside trust: Valued at fair value as reported by the trustee, which represents the Foundation's pro rata interest in the net assets of the trust, substantially all of which are valued on a mark-to-market basis.

-The following table sets forth by level, within the fair value hierarchy, the Foundation's assets measured at fair value on a recurring basis at June 30, 2020 and 2019:
+The following table sets forth by level, within the fair value hierarchy, the Foundation's assets measured at fair value on a recurring basis at June 30, 2021 and 2020: